iWinston/typeorm-plus/docs/table-columns.md

 * `type?: ColumnType` - column type also can be specified via column options
 * `length?: string` - column type's length.
 For example type = "string" and length = 100 means that ORM will create a column with type varchar(100).
-* `autoIncrement?: boolean` - specifies if this column will use AUTO_INCREMENT or not (e.g. generated number)
+* `generated?: boolean` - specifies if this column will use AUTO_INCREMENT or not (e.g. generated number)
 * `unique?: boolean` - specifies if column's value must be unique or not.
 * `nullable?: boolean` - indicates if column's value can be set to NULL.
 * `columnDefinition?: string` - Extra column definition.
 Should be used only in emergency situations.